Seni88/PowerBI_Project_Portfolio/README.md

 # Microsoft Power BI Project Portfolio
 This repository contains a portfolio of Data Visualization projects that were completed by me for academic and self learning purposes.
-The projects are presented in the form of Power BI Dashboards.
+The projects are presented in the form of Microsoft Power BI Dashboards.

 The datasets used in these workbooks are for demostration purposes.